highinthefssky/highinthefssky.github.io/_posts/2020-08-27-Flight Simulator 2020-Howto-ICONA5-Setflightplan.md

 ---
 layout: post
 title: "Flight Simulator 2020 - How to - ICON A5 - Set flight plan"
-description: "In this how to we are going to look how we can configure our flight plan manually in our navigation system from our ICON A5.
-We will use simbrief.com which is one of the online flight planners available"
+description: "Always wanted to know how to manually set the flight plan in a ICON A5 than you found the right resource."
 tags:
 - Flight Simulator 2020
 - Eelde Airport